AiMO-MO-MO/FantasyFootball-PPG/README.md

 - **Bottom Right**

-## How to use the Weekly Performance Dashboard:
+## How to use the Player Performance Dashboard via Flask App:

-- Access FantasyPointsTrendAnalyzer via the Flask app in the Flaskfolder.
+To access the Player Performance Dashboard, navigate to the Flask app located in the Flaskfolder directory and run the App.py file.

-- Once on the Home Page, Select Position:
+Navigating the Home Page:

+Once you've accessed the Flask app, you'll land on the Home Page.
+Choose the position you want to analyze.

-  - Player Search
+Player Page:

-  - Home: back to home for new position
+After selecting a position, you'll have the option to use the player search feature.
+This feature enables you to search for specific players and view their performance trends over time.
+At any point, you can return to the Home Page by clicking "Home."

 ## Git Hub Directory: